craigermcgreger/NTCIP_8008/docs/documentation-conventions.md

 - the title page, which shall be `index.md`;
 - each top-level section of the front matter (e.g., Foreword, Introduction);
-- each section in the body of the docuemnt; and
+- each section in the body of the document; and
 - each annex.

 The document structure **shall** be reflected in the project's `mkdocs.yml` file